By Matter and Form

 STEAM shows students how to turn information into knowledge and how to apply that knowledge with wisdom.

 All too often, technology that is supposed to make STEAM “happen,” doesn’t.
 The reason is simple: STEAM isn’t about learning a specific technology!
-Learning to code and 3D print are great skills, but neither they nor any other technology by itself can magically just deliver the STEAM set of problem-solving tools.
+For example, learning how to code or how to use a 3D printer are great activities, but neither they nor any other technology can magically just deliver the STEAM set of problem-solving tools.

 We’ve written before about how to implement STEAM in every subject.
 There are lots of ways to do it.
 Project-based learning, the engineering design process, experimenting and learning from mistakes, teaching in real-world contexts, exposing students to relevant social, economic and environmental matters.
 Giving students something to get excited about with a hands-on, tangible learning experience.
 These are the answers!